maria-neto/devops-23-24-JPE-1231842/CA2/Part2/README.md

 git checkout tut-basic-gradle
 ```

-3. To generate a new gradle Spring Boot project, it was necessary to access the following [website](https://start.spring.io/), and fill in the necessary information
+3. To generate a new Gradle Spring Boot project, it was necessary to access the following [website](https://start.spring.io/), and fill in the necessary information
    and add all the required dependencies, as illustrated by the picture below.

 ![img.png](img.png)